 Clearly, driving too slow in the left lane increases frustration, but the Highway Patrol issued 42,821 traffic citations under Florida Statute § 316.081 from 2014 to 2019 (roughly 8,500 tickets annually).

 Legislatures have tried to combat the issue of cruising in the right lane but opted not to make the law tougher out of fear of law enforcement profiling or abusing the statute.
 Florida Department of Transportation instead opted to display dynamic message signs (ones on the message boards) on the roads of Florida stating signs to drivers: ‘Slower traffic keep right – Minimum fine $121’ or ‘Slower traffic keep right – it’s the law’ or ‘Keep right – Let others pass on the left.’

-If you have been injured in a Tampa car accident, call Tampa Injury Attorney Martin Hernandez of Fernandez and Hernandez at 813-229-5353.
+If you have been injured in a Tampa car accident, call Tampa Injury Attorney Martin Hernandez of Martin Hernandez PA at 813.755.9500.